 Dual-core IoT connectivity uses two mobile network cores to improve availability, typically through an active-standby or switch-based model.
 If one core becomes unavailable, devices reconnect through the second.

 Compared to single-core architectures, this is a step forward.
-But it is not a step far enough.
+But does it go far enough?

 How dual-core connectivity works